sofirij/assembler_website/README.md

 # LC3 Assembler Web Application

 This project is a web-based LC3 assembler that allows users to input syntatically correct LC3 assembly code, assemble it into binary machine code, and view the binary output directly in their browser.
-The backend uses a precompiled executable (`test.exe`) to process the assembly code and return the binary output.
+The backend uses a precompiled executable (`test`) to process the assembly code and return the binary output.

 ---

 ## Features

 - **Input LC3 Assembly Code**: Users can input LC3 assembly code in a text area on the web interface.
-- **Assemble to Binary**: The assembly code is sent to the backend, where it is processed by `test.exe` to generate the binary output.
+- **Assemble to Binary**: The assembly code is sent to the backend, where it is processed by `test` to generate the binary output.
 - **View Binary Output**: The binary output is displayed in a separate text area on the same page.
 - **Tab Key Support**: The input text area supports the use of the `Tab` key for better code formatting.
-- **Rate Limiting**: The application limits requests to prevent abuse (e.g., 10 requests per minute per user).

 ---